The Assembly

 July his own effort had ignominiously collapsed and the defeat of the allies

-at Bouvines at the end of the month had effectively
+at Bouvines at the end of the month had effectively blasted this hope of

+recovering the French lands.
 His defeat proved the last straw.
+The

-some of the hotheads of the day proceeded to prepare for was.
+of the hotheads of the day proceeded to prepare for was.
 When the truce

 expired, they advanced south and formally renounced their allegiance to the